How to Raft the Grand Canyon

 Put-in: Lees Ferry

-Upper canyon rafting trips through Grand Canyon explore 87 river miles from Lees Ferry to Phantom Ranch.
+Upper canyon rafting trips through Grand Canyon explore 88 river miles from Lees Ferry to Pipe Creek.
 As you journey downstream you’ll explore Marble Canyon and Redwall Cavern, have the chance to swim in the azure waters of the Little Colorado and raft 19 major rapids, including Unkar, Hance, Sockdolager & Grapevine.
-These trips are a good option for people who can’t commit to the whole experience, but want an exciting and challenging adventure that concludes with a nearly 4,500-foot, 9.7-mile hike out of the canyon along the Bright Angel Trail.
+These trips are a good option for people who can’t commit to the whole experience, but want an exciting and challenging adventure that concludes with a nearly 4,500-foot, 7.7-mile hike out of the canyon along the Bright Angel Trail.

 Length: 4 to 12 days

-Take out: Varies by outfitter & itinerary (Whitmore Wash, Diamond Creek, or Lake Mead)
+Take out: Varies by outfitter & itinerary (Whitmore Wash, Diamond Creek, or Pearce Ferry)

-Lower canyon trips begin at Phantom Ranch and travel 100 miles (Whitmore Wash take-out) to 192 miles (Lake Mead take-out) of the Colorado River.
-This trip begins with a challenging 9.7-mile hike into the canyon along the Bright Angel Trail to meet up with your outfitter at the Colorado River near Phantom Ranch.
+Lower canyon trips begin at Pipe Creek and travel 99 miles (Whitmore Wash take-out) to 191 miles (Pearce Ferry take-out) of the Colorado River.
+This trip begins with a challenging 7.7-mile hike into the canyon along the Bright Angel Trail to meet up with your outfitter at the Colorado River at the Pipe Creek Beach.
 Once headed downstream, you’ll tackle some of the biggest whitewater in North America, including Crystal and Lava, as well as experience all of the glory of the Inner Gorge—Elves Chasm, Deer Creek Falls and Havasu Canyon.
 Additionally, trips ending at Whitmore Wash conclude with a scenic helicopter ride out of the canyon.
 Travelers who can’t commit to the full canyon will often break the adventure into two separate trips, so lower canyon trips are a chance to finish the full canyon if you’ve already done the upper canyon.

 Whitmore Wash to Lake Mead